JBunCE/Chat-TCP/README.md

 # Chat-TCP
-A simple chat for my homework with sockets on java 17 (client - server) a chat based on sockets with thread manadgement, the client works with java swimg and the server use native java.
+A simple chat for my university homework with sockets on java 17 (client - server) a chat based on sockets with thread manadgement, the client works with java swimg and the server use native java.

 ### The server is my most ingenious work please check it.